varabyte/kobweb/CONTRIBUTING.md

 #### Development Server

-If you want to get a breakpoint in a Kobweb server, then instead of using `kobweb run` in the playground folder, run the "Playground Server" run configuration provided in the Playground project instead.
+If you want to set a breakpoint in a Kobweb server, then instead of using `kobweb run` in the playground folder, run the "Playground Server" run configuration provided in the Playground project instead.

 You'll lose the convenient live reloading experience with this approach, but it can be very useful when you're focusing